mstgnz/godyno/README.md

 ## 📊 Performance

-Since DynamiGo works with dynamic types and uses reflection, it may show a slight performance difference compared to predefined structs.
-However, for many applications, this difference is negligible, and the flexibility provided by DynamiGo more than compensates for this small performance cost.
+Since GoDyno works with dynamic types and uses reflection, it may show a slight performance difference compared to predefined structs.
+However, for many applications, this difference is negligible, and the flexibility provided by GoDyno more than compensates for this small performance cost.

 ## 🙏 Inspiration